shauryagarg2005/shauryagarg2005/README.md

 <hr>
 :video_game: Currently working on: Confined
 <br>
-You may ask what's Confined now? so basically its a 3D Horror Game in which me and my team is working on.
+You may ask what's Confined now?<br>
+so basically its a 3D Horror Game in which me and my team is working on.
 It will be released on Windows, Linux and Android.
 <br>